minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 - Your app should work and look like in the description and the screen shots above.
 - Your app should have simple but elegant layouts that work well on a variety of phone sizes.
+- Your app should be made according to the steps below.

 <!--
 1. New project with Blank Activity